Media and Press

 Gizmo and Messy Visit Joe DiMaggio Children’s Hospital, Bring Smiles to Patients and Parent

-Gizmo and Messy, created by author Suzanne Kline and coming soon to PBS, put on a show at the Garth Brooks Teammates for Kids Child Life Zone.
+Gizmo and Messy, created by author Suzanne Kline, put on a show at the Garth Brooks Teammates for Kids Child Life Zone.
 The puppets teach kids important lessons about handling challenging situations.
 The pair interacted with patients, posed for photos, and donated plush Gizmo reading buddies and children's books.

 "There's something comforting about a puppet that I think can be very healing," said Kline-Costa.
 "Most kids are scared coming into hospitals, and it's not an experience you want to take lightly, so I think adding encouragement and comfort is appreciated."